Topology-based Representative Datasets to Reduce Neural Network Training Resources: The Perceptron Case

 From this last result we can infer the following.
-We can always find $\varepsilon$ ``small enough" so that the difference between the errors obtained from one dataset and from another which is $\varepsilon$-representative of the former is ``close" to zero.
+We can always fix the parameter $\varepsilon$ ``small enough'' so that the difference between the error obtained when considering the dataset ${\cal D}$ and its $\varepsilon$-representative dataset is ``close'' to zero.